agourlay/post-on-my-fridge/Readme.md

 There is no authentication, everyone can add or delete stuff.

+To create a post :

-Just fill out the form on the right side to create a post.
+* fill out the form on the right side.

+* you can change the color of the post as well.

+* solve the captcha.

+* drag & drop your post where you want on the fridge.

 You can insert an url in the content of a post: